Amperity

 Attach to the event

-Attributes land on event.Context.PartnerAttrs.amperity and are accessible to every downstream blueprint via source paths like:
+Attributes are attached to the event as partner_attrs.amperity and are accessible to every downstream blueprint via source paths like:

 global: